Opencast-Moodle/moodle_opencast_ubuntu_vm/README.md

 <img src="README_images/vm_power_settings.png" alt="VM power settings" />

-If the VM is displayed in, e.g., *4k*, one should change the *Scale Factor* in the settings of the VM in VirtualBox under *Display* to, e.g., *200%*, for a better performance.
+If the VM is displayed in, e.g., *4k*, one should change the *Scale Factor* in the settings of the VM in VirtualBox under *Display* to, e.g., *200%*, for a better performance, too.

 ---